Storyblok Raises $80M Series C - Read News

 An agile CMS (content management system) can be the answer many enterprises are searching for when it comes to solving the issues that crop up during multichannel content production.
 In this article, we’ll dive into an agile CMS definition before breaking down the benefits of using one.

-Section titled What is an agile CMS?
 What is an agile CMS?

 An agile CMS enables enterprises to create, collaborate and deliver content to multiple channels through iterative processes.
 According to Forrester, an agile CMS allows organizations to reuse content across channels, be faster in content production, and improve team dynamics to deliver a better customer experience.